dragan/mope/README.md

 ## <a name="section_3"></a> 3 Usage

+Like `git`, the `mope` command delegates to subcommands based on its first argument.
+The most common subcommands are:

 ### <a name="section_3.1"></a> 3.1 mope global

 Sets the global version of Mono to be used in all shells by writing